kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/console/docs/06-nodes.md

     1. Scroll to end of page and press `Next`

 1. Now we fill in the parameters required to deploy the nodes
-    1. Stack Name: `eks-cluster-stack`
+    1. `Stack Name`: `eks-cluster-stack`
-    1. ClusterName: `demo-eks`
+    1. `ClusterName`: `demo-eks`
-    1. ClusterControlPlaneSecurityGroup: Click in the box and select the precreated one that should have a name containing `
+    1. `ClusterControlPlaneSecurityGroup`: Click in the box and select the precreated one that should have a name containing `
-    1. NodeGroupName: `eks-demo-node`
+    1. `NodeGroupName`: `eks-demo-node`
-    1. KeyName: (you will likely need to scroll down to find this) - `node-key-pair` as created above.
+    1. `KeyName`: (you will likely need to scroll down to find this) - `node-key-pair` as created above.
-    1. VpcId: Click in the box and select the only entry that is there
+    1. `VpcId`: Click in the box and select the only entry that is there
-    1. Subnets.
+    1. `Subnets`.
 Sadly the drop-list does not show the AZ of the nets so it is fiddly to determine which ones to select
         1. Open the [subnets console](https://us-east-1.console.aws.amazon.com/vpcconsole/home?region=us-east-1#subnets:) in another browser tab or window.
         1. Click on each subnet to view its information in the lower pane.
         1. Note the IPv4 CIDR for the ones that are in `us-east-1a`, `us-east-1b` annd `us-east-1c`